mmondics/openshift-intro/README.md

     ![cluster-settings.png](/images/cluster-settings.png)

     The cluster settings page is where administrators can see what OpenShift versions are available, and also update the cluster from within the console.
-OpenShift completely automates the a cluster update once triggered by an administrator, including updating all of the clustser operators and the CoreOS operating system running on the nodes.
+OpenShift completely automates the cluster update once triggered by an administrator, including updating all of the cluster operators and the CoreOS operating system running on the nodes.

 6. On the Cluster Settings page, select the ClusterOperators tab.